About the oral health BRFSS data

 - The number and percentage of older adults ages 65 years and older who have had all their natural permanent teeth removed due to infection, tooth decay or gum disease.

 - The number and percentage of older adults ages 65 years and older who have had at least 6, but not all of their permanent natural teeth removed due to infection, tooth decay, or gum disease.

 - The number and percentage of adults 18 to 64 years who have all their permanent natural teeth.

-- Each of the above measures may be analyzed by a number of population characteristics, risk or other factors that may affect health like age, sex, race and ethnicity, education, income, health care coverage, overall health status, disability status, mental illness status, smoking status, binge drinking, diabetes and heart disease.
+- Each of the above measures may be analyzed by a number of population characteristics, risk factors, or health conditions, such as: age, sex, race and ethnicity, education, income, health care coverage, overall health status, disability status, mental illness status, smoking status, binge drinking, diabetes and heart disease.

 - BRFSS is currently the gold standard for behavioral health surveillance.
 It provides national and state-level prevalence estimates of the major behavioral risk factors among adults ages 18 years and older.

 - The survey collects data on actual behaviors, rather than on attitudes or knowledge.
 These behavioral data are useful for planning, evaluation, reporting and carrying out health promotion and disease prevention activities.

 - Identify health disparities, risk factors for and patterns of disease and health behaviors over time.

 - Plan, evaluate and carry out disease prevention and health promotion activities.